-- 1. Demerit notices must be completed within 3 weekdays of a violation and be given directly to the Program Director (PD) by the faculty or preceptor. - 2.
+- 1. Demerit notices must be completed within 3 work days of a violation and be given directly to the Program Director (PD) by the faculty or preceptor. - 2.
 The PD will meet with the student, and if necessary, the faculty member or preceptor. - 3.
 The PD will make a final decision on the matter and inform the parties of his decision. - 4.
 If a student feels he/she has been treated unfairly in this process, he/she can submit an appeal in writing to the PD within 5 days of the PDs decision.
-The PD will then follow the appeal/grievance process outlined on page 18. - 5.
-Violations will be ranked as follows:
+The PD will then follow the appeal/grievance process outlined on page 22.

-Minor Infractions (up to 3 demerits)

-Dress code violation Tardiness Unprofessional behavior (Cussing, cell phones, attitude, etc....)
-Unexcused absence from meeting Insubordination (at faculty/preceptor discretion)
+5. Violations will be ranked as follows:

-Moderate Infractions (up to 8 demerits)
+Minor/Moderate Infractions (1-6 demerits)

+Dress code violation

+Unprofessional behavior (tardiness, inappropriate cell phone use, attitude, etc.)

-Unexcused absence from clinical rotation assignment (games) Insubordination (at faculty/preceptor discretion) Academic Dishonesty (Lying, Cheating, Stealing, Plagiarism)
+Unexcused absence from classes, clinical rotations, meetings

+Insubordination (at faculty/preceptor discretion)